box/box-python-sdk-gen/docs/storage_policy_assignments.md

 ### Arguments

-- storage_policy `CreateStoragePolicyAssignmentStoragePolicyArg`
+- storage_policy `CreateStoragePolicyAssignmentStoragePolicy`
   - The storage policy to assign to the user or enterprise
-- assigned_to `CreateStoragePolicyAssignmentAssignedToArg`
+- assigned_to `CreateStoragePolicyAssignmentAssignedTo`
   - The user or enterprise to assign the storage policy to.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.